SLIPO-EU/FAGI/README.md

 `date`: Optional tag.
 Denotes which dataset is the most recent.
 Format expected: yyyy-MM-dd

 Specifically for the links, there are two supported formats.
 N-triples like `<poiA> <owl:sameAs> <poiB>` format and CSV like `poiA poiB score` (space separated and [0-1] value for the score).
-In the case of a CSV file, you can define two different modes.
-The first takes into account all the provided links and executes the fusion process accordingly and the second keeps unique links with the highest confidence score.
-The values described are the following:
+In the case of a CSV file, you can define three different modes.
+The first takes into account all the provided links and executes the fusion process accordingly, the second keeps unique links with the highest confidence score, and the third takes into account POI-ensembles by handling cases that a POI from one dataset is linked with multiple POIs from the other (the rules applied in this case are different and described at the rule specification below).
+The values are the following:

 * nt
 * csv
 * csv-unique-links
+* csv-ensembles

 Furthermore, the `target` tag refers to the target/output dataset and contains the following configuration tags: